Shashaa Tirupati

 Shashaa Kiran Tirupati (born 21 December 1989) is a Canadian singer, songwriter, and music producer known for her work in the Indian film and music industries.
 Popularly known as "The Humma Girl", in 2018, she won the National Film Award for Best Female Playback Singer, as well as the Filmfare Award for the Tamil song "Vaan Varuvaan" from Kaatru Veliyidai.
 Tirupati has recorded songs in over 20+ languages including: Hindi, Tamil, Telugu, Marathi, Punjabi, Malayalam, Kannada, Bengali, Konkani, Arabic, and English with more than 200 songs to her credit as a vocalist.

-She is the voice behind Hindi film songs such as: "Khulke Jeene Ka" (Dil Bechara), "The Humma Song", from OK Jaanu; "Phir Bhi Tumko Chahunga" (with Arijit Singh) and "Baarish" for Half Girlfriend; "Kanha", for Shubh Mangal Savdhan; "O Sona Tere Liye" and "Chal Kahin Door", both from the film Mom.
+She is the voice behind Bollywood songs such as: "Khulke Jeene Ka" (Dil Bechara), "The Humma Song", from OK Jaanu; "Phir Bhi Tumko Chahunga" (with Arijit Singh) and "Baarish" for Half Girlfriend; "Kanha", for Shubh Mangal Savdhan; "O Sona Tere Liye" and "Chal Kahin Door", both from the film Mom.
 She features on the soundtrack of Mimi (2021) with the song titled 'Hututu', composed by AR Rahman and penned by Amitabh Bhattacharya.

 Shashaa released her first single, 'In My Skin' from her debut Independent EP (I'm Sorry, Heart) featuring guitarist, Keba Jeremiah in January 2022.

 Early life

-Born in Srinagar, India to a Kashmiri family, due to the insurgency in Jammu and Kashmir her family moved to Chandigarh, Allahabad, Delhi and finally settled in Vancouver, Canada.
+Shashaa Kiran Tirupati was born on 21 December 1989 in Srinagar, in the Kashmir Valley of the erstwhile Indian state of Jammu and Kashmir, into a Telugu family from Andhra Pradesh.
+Due to the rise of the Islamist insurgency in Kashmir, her family moved to Chandigarh, Allahabad, Delhi and finally settled in Vancouver, Canada.

 Studying in both India and Canada during her childhood, she ultimately graduated in 2005 from L.A.
 Matheson Secondary School with a 96% average (repeating the twelfth grade she had already completed in India due to her being underage), and earned a Gordon M. Shrum Major Entrance Scholarship for Undergraduate Studies at Simon Fraser University, the Matheson Outstanding Academic Achievement Award, The Surrey Administrator's Scholarship, The UBC President's Entrance Scholarship, and the Governor General's Medallion for the top-most achiever of the province's graduating class of 2005.

 She trained in Hindustani classical music as a vocalist in Allahabad under Kamala Bose and Girija Devi.